 I am not going to say that having a large chest is a bad thing.
 I think there are pros and cons to having all chest sizes.
 However, I am not going to lie and say that having big boobs is always a picnic either, especially as I get older.

-While it should be simple, finding well fitting t-shirts that work for a large chest can be about as difficult as finding the perfect bra (I’m a Primadonna bra girl, myself).
+While it should be simple, finding well-fitting t-shirts that work for a large chest can be about as difficult as finding the perfect bra (I’m a Primadonna bra girl, myself).
 Ask any large busted woman and she will tell you this.
-The neckline needs to be perfect, the length just right and the shape need to be fitted, but not too fitted, like freaking Goldilocks.
+The neckline needs to be perfect, the length just right and the shape needs to be fitted, but not too fitted, like freaking Goldilocks.
 The list goes on.

 The Best T-Shirts When You Have a Large Chest

 If you are looking for the perfect t-shirt shape and style that will work for your large chest, check out what to look for in these tips.

 If you have read at least one book on dressing your body (you can check out mine), then you know that high necklines, like jewel and crew necks, can be difficult to wear.
 You are better off with deeper necklines like scoop and v-necks which break up the space and keep it from looking like you aren’t smuggling water cantaloupes under your top.